Economic 'game changer'? African leaders launch free-trade zone

 "It will be important to address those disparities to ensure that special and differential treatments for the least developed countries are adopted and successfully implemented," said Landry Signe, a fellow at the Brookings Institution's Africa Growth Initiative.

-Regulations governing rules of origin, removal of non-tariff barriers and the development of a payments and settlements system are expected to be unveiled at the summit.
+The summit also saw the launch of a digital payments system for the zone and instruments that will govern rules of origin and tariff concessions, as well as monitor and seek to eliminate non-tariff obstacles to trade, the African Union said.

-(Reporting by Boureima Balima, Alessandra Prentice; Additional reporting by Alexander Winning and Edward Mcallister; Writing by Alessandra Prentice; Editing by Edward Mcallister and Dale Hudson)
+(Reporting by Boureima Balima, Alessandra Prentice, Additional reporting by Alexander Winning and Edward Mcallister, Writing by Alessandra Prentice, Editing by Edward Mcallister, Dale Hudson and William Maclean)

 By Boureima Balima